-- 10.95 The design of new housing is an important element in creating confident and sustainable communities.
-It is widely recognised that good design helps to create places where people want to live.

-- 10.96 The design of housing is about more than just the architectural style and the materials used.
-It is a process which encompasses a wide range of factors including:
+- 10.133 The provision of affordable accommodation for local people will allow them to continue living in the area where they have grown up.
+The use of rural exception sites will have to carefully balance the needs of local people with any potential impact on the environment.
+A detailed needs assessment will be required for the Council to consider such a proposal. - 10.134 The design of new housing is an important element in creating confident and sustainable communities.
+It is widely recognised that good design helps to create places where people want to live. - 10.135 The design of new housing is about more than just the architectural style and the materials used.
+It is a process which encompasses a wide range of factors, all of which must be taken into account to achieve a successful, well-designed development.
+Taking a holistic and thorough approach to the planning and design of residential developments will help to achieve Core Strategy Strategic Objectives 3, 5 and 10.

-- energy efficiency,

-- layout and position,

-- context and setting (including the historic character of an area),

-- open space and environment,

-- parking and accessibility,

-- crime reduction and safety,

-- house types, sizes and densities.

-- 10.97 Taking a holistic approach to the planning and design of residential developments will help to achieve Core Strategy Strategic Objectives 3, 5 and 10.

-- 10.98 The North West Best Practice Design Guide (2006) provides some background to the state of housing design across the region.
-This guide states that research carried out by the Commission for Architecture and the Built Environment (CABE) indicates that only 14% of new properties built in the North West could be considered as good or very good in terms of their design.
-This shows that there is still along way to go in terms of raising the standard of housing design in the region. - 10.99 A key objective at both the national and local level is to provide sustainable housing that is designed to last for generations and be adaptable to meet the changing needs of the community.
-This is especially important when considering how the borough will respond to the effects of climate change.
-The National Planning Policy Framework (NPPF) (paragraph 95) indicates that to support the move to a low carbon future local planning authorities should plan for new development in locations and ways which reduce greenhouse gas emissions.
-It also indicates that where local requirements are set for a building's sustainability this should be done in a way that is consistent with the Government's zero carbon buildings policy and should adopt nationally described standards.
-A number of national programmes and initiatives such as the Building for Life Standards, Lifetime Homes Standards and the Code for Sustainable Homes embrace such principles and can be used by developers to help them design and provide quality housing products. - 10.100 The Building for Life Standards (BfL) contain 20 criteria that consider how a new housing development will fit into its immediate location, the wider environment and the local community.
-The standards do not look at each individual housing plot or unit, but specifically they address the following: - 1.
-Environment and community - 2.
-Character - 3.
-Streets, parking and pedestrianisation - 4.
-Design and construction. - 10.101 Each development is scored against the criteria to assess the overall quality of the planned, or constructed, development.
+- 10.136 The North West Best Practice Design Guide (2006) provides background information relating to the state of housing design across the region.
+Research carried out by the Commission for Architecture and the Built Environment (CABE) indicates that only 14% of new properties built in the North West could be considered as good or very good in terms of their design.
+This shows that significant efforts need to be made in terms of raising the standard of housing design in the region, including in Pendle. - 10.137 A key objective at both the national and local level is to provide sustainable housing that is designed to last for generations and be adaptable to meet the changing needs of the community.
+This is especially important when considering how the borough will respond to the effects of climate change and an ageing population. - 10.138 Policy LIV5 covers the broad, strategic housing design factors rather than the more detailed building related standards.